taylorai/aiq/README.md

 - `train`: Train a text classifier on a stream of JSON objects with embeddings
 - `classify`: Classify a stream of JSON objects with embeddings

 All of these operations work on JSONL files, but can also read from stdin.
-This means that you can chain together the embedding step and the training/inference step to do them in parallel.
+This means that you can chain together the embedding step and the training/inference step to do them in parallel, and it means they can be chained with other command-line utilities, which lets you do some pretty neat stuff!

 ## Command-Line Examples